mikhailsirenko/spatiotemporal-commuting-patterns/README.md

 Introduction
 ------------

 Quite often, transportation planning operates with a simple model that takes into account only population counts.
-That is, the more people, the more metro station should be built.
-With this project, we aimed to explore relationships between the population of London neighborhoods and ridership represented by "tap ins" and "tap outs" made with Oyster card.
+That is, the more people living a neighborhood, the more metro stations will be built to support expected demand.
+With this project, we aimed to explore relationships between the population of London neighborhoods and ridership represented by "tap ins" made with Oyster card.

-To do this, we follow the standard logic of the data science project.
-First, we gather the data and preprocess it.
-Second, we explore the data with a variety of data visualizations.
-Finally, we apply the Gaussian mixture model (GMM) to cluster the stations based on "tap in" data.

-We found that often there is a mismatch between the population and ridership.
-There are specific neighborhoods where the population is low, but ridership is high.
-To improve the planning model, we analyzed the clusters and came up with a categorization of the adjacent territory.
-In this model, the ridership is treated as a proxy for place use.
-For example, if there is a high number of people tapping in the morning and much less in the evening, we consider the area as residential.
-With GMM, we identified six relevant clusters that somehow represent a function of space around metro stations.
-The transportation model that takes into account these clusters can be more precise.

 Data
 ------------